Are you allowed to sell tobacco to a customer who is under guardianship?

-Guardianship, receivership or 'not wanting it anyway'
+Guardianship, receivorship, or 'not wanting it anyway'

-For every purchase (in Dutch) of a product or service, the guardian or curator must then give prior approval.
-If they have not given their approval, the purchase of a sports car, for example, can be reversed.
+A person who cannot take good care of themselves may be under guardianship or receivership (in Dutch).
+For every purchase of a product or service, the guardian or curator must give prior permission.
+If they have not given approval, the purchase of, for example, a sports car can be reversed.

 The chances are slim that someone will want to reverse the purchase of cigarettes.
 But with a car, it is more likely to happen because the financial implications are greater.